mynar7/techjr/episodes/2019/023-ameliaBennett.md

 ---
-title: "Data Scientist Amelia Bennett"
+title: '"What is Data Science?" with Amelia Bennett'
 date: 2019-10-02T12:00:00-04:00
-excerpt: "Amelia Bennett"
+excerpt: "Data Scientist Amelia Bennett is one part programmer, one part statistician, and one part ...fireball hurling mage?
+In this episode she walks us through what her role is as a data scientist, as well as how she employs programming and machine learning to solve problems for businesses."
 author: Lee Warrick and Edwin Otero
 tags: ['Interviews', 'Amelia Bennett']
-showLength: 1:09:24
+showLength: 55:01
-fileUrl: 022_TechJr_AmeliaBennett.mp3
+fileUrl: 023_TechJr_AmeliaBennett.mp3
-fileSize: 73.6
+fileSize: 46.9
 ---